WHAT IS YOUR APPROACH TO THERAPY?

 WHAT ARE THE LIMITS OF CONFIDENTIALITY?

 Confidentiality is one of the most important agreements we will make in treatment.
-It is very important that you feel safe with me and that what you disclose is regarded as sacred.
-I believe in going above and beyond to provide this to my clients, however, there are a few exceptions to confidentiality that the law requires me to report for the safety of you and others.
+It is very important that you feel safe and that what you disclose is regarded as sacred.
+We believe in going above and beyond to provide this to our clients, however, as Mandated Reporters, there are a few exceptions to confidentiality that the law requires reporting for the safety of you and others.

 These exceptions are 1) disclosing a plan to do harm to yourself.
 2) disclosing a plan to do harm to another.
 3) disclosing elder abuse.
 4) disclosing child abuse.